shivasai8688/Devops-project1/method1/README.md

 ## • FOR DEPLOYING IN CONTAINER <br>

-Use this command for deploying demo-frontend service <br>
+Use this command for deploying react service
  ```
   $ bash root.sh container react
 ```

-Use this command for deploying demo-backend1 service <br>
+Use this command for deploying java service
  ```
 $ bash root.sh container java
 ```

-Use this command for deploying demo-backend2 service <br>
+Use this command for deploying python service
  ```
 $ bash root.sh container python
 ```